 Women say they met porn actor Jeremy for fun; rape came next

-LOS ANGELES (AP) — Testimony from more than 20 women showed that adult film actor Ron Jeremy used his celebrity status to meet women who he then raped and sexually assaulted.
+LOS ANGELES (AP) — Testimony from more than 20 women showed that adult film actor Ron Jeremy used his celebrity status to meet women whom he then raped and sexually assaulted.
 That’s according to grand jury transcripts unsealed Saturday.
 Many of the women testified that they approached Jeremy to take a selfie or get an autograph, only to be raped minutes later.
 Many of the attacks took place in the same small bathroom at a West Hollywood bar and grill where Jeremy was a regular.
-The porn performer whose legal name is Ronald Hyatt has pleaded not guilty to 33 counts of sexual assault.
+The porn performer whose legal name is Ronald Jeremy Hyatt has pleaded not guilty to more than 30 counts of sexual assault.